Newsletter 21, June 2009

 Dr Kossoff says his 'modified Atkins Diet' version of the epilepsy diet is better than the traditional ketogenic diet because no restrictions are required on fluid, calorie or protein intake.
 Additionally, there is no need to weigh and measure all foods.
 Carbohydrate counts are monitored by patients and parents.
 The diet is also started outside of the hospital, and doesn't require an initial fast, either.
 Foods can be eaten more freely in restaurants and outside the home.
 The diet is a 'modified' Atkins diet as it allows for less carbohydrates than traditional Atkins (10-20g/day) and more strongly encourages fat intake.

-The recipes in the Low Carb / Low GI Cookbook are particularly suitable for those following the Atkins Diet or a modified form of the Atkins Diet for seizures, as they are extremely low in carbohydrates and fit well into the allowance of 10 to 20 grams of carbohydrate per day that are recommended for epileptics using the diet.
+The recipes in The Low Carb is Easy Cookbook are particularly suitable for those following the Atkins Diet or a modified form of the Atkins Diet for seizures, as they are extremely low in carbohydrates and fit well into the allowance of 10 to 20 grams of carbohydrate per day that are recommended for epileptics using the diet.
 Good results have also been obtained by starting the diet with a low level of carbs which is then increased after a period of time.
-The interactive features of the cookbook are particularly useful as the carbohydrate values of individual ingredients are shown, and ingredients can be adjusted and carb counts automatically recalculated, according to the changing needs of the person using the diet.
+The interactive features of the Cookbook are particularly useful as the carbohydrate values of individual ingredients are shown, and ingredients can be adjusted and carb counts automatically recalculated, according to the changing needs of the person using the diet.
 Recipes can also be added, and imported from other sources.

 2) Did You Know?